zilliztech/akcio/akcio/llm/README.md

 LLM is the key component to ensure the functionality of chatbot.
 Besides providing AI response for users, it can also help to analyze the underlying user needs based on context or assume potential user questions given document.

-## ChatAI
+## ChatLLM

-The chatbot uses `ChatAI` module to generate responses as the final answer, which will be returned to the user end.
+The chatbot uses `ChatLLM` module to generate responses as the final answer, which will be returned to the user end.
 In order to adapt the Langchain agent, this must be a Langchain `BaseChatModel`.

 By default, it uses `ChatOpenAI` from Langchain, which calls the chat service of OpenAI.
 Refer to [Langchain Models](https://python.langchain.com/en/latest/modules/models.html) for more LLM options.